ngokhoa1202/cs-note/programming/javascript/reactjs/router/React router v6.md

 ```

 - `<Route>` component can be nested to specify a router:
-	- Each `Route` child is equivalent to a url.
+	- Each `Route` child is equivalent to a URL.
 	- If the child url is empty or any other characters, we should leave it at the end of parent `Route` and must specify the full url like `/{parent-full-url}` or `/{parent-full-url}/*`.
 # Redirect
 - Use `loader` property and pass an asynchronous callback to it: